OctopusDeploy/blog/blog/2021-11/using-aws-secrets-manager-with-octopus/index.md

 2. `OctoSamples-usercredentials | Username Password | octocreds`

-   This retrieve the secret and extracts the values from the key/values named `Username` and `Password` and saves them to two sensitive output variables named `octocreds.Username` and `octocreds.Password`.
+   This retrieves the secret and extracts the values from the key/values named `Username` and `Password` and saves them to two sensitive output variables named `octocreds.Username` and `octocreds.Password`.

 3. `OctoSamples-usercredentials | * | octocreds`